0b01/rickyhan.com/_posts/2017-11-16-preparing-training-set-with-rust-rayon-npy-format.markdown

 categories: jekyll update
 ---

 Preparing dataset for machine learning is a CPU heavy task.
-To optimize for GPU utilization during training, it is imperative to preprocess the data.
+To optimize for GPU utilization during training, it is imperative to process the data before training.
 What is the proper way to approach this?
-This depends on how much data you have.
+Depends on how much data you have.

-I recently encountered this problem while training a new model.
-I had 60GB [compressed](http://rickyhan.com/jekyll/update/2017/10/27/how-to-handle-order-book-data.html) order book data with which I need to generate a 680GB dataset.
+Recently, I trained a new model.
+I had 60GB [compressed](http://rickyhan.com/jekyll/update/2017/10/27/how-to-handle-order-book-data.html) order book data with which I needed to generate a 680GB training set.

 This post is about the awkward situation where the dataset is not big enough to warrant Spark but would take too long to run on your computer.
 A top-end deep learning box only has a maximum of 32 cores while AWS has 128 cores on demand for $13.388/hr.
 A simple back-of-the-envelop calculation shows that if a task takes 24 hours on an Intel i7 with 8 threads, or `24 * 8 (hour x thread)` then it would only take ~1 hour to run on a 128 core instance for the price of a burrito.
 Another pro is the huge memory(1952GB) that should fit most datasets.